snnclsr/ner/README.md

 * Model saving/loading is handled poorly.
 There might be better ways to do it (Current version works btw).
 Switching from GPU to CPU interface is also needs to be handled.
 * Allowing the model to be saved/loaded for being able to continue the training later.
-* Allowing for different kinds of optimization algorithms and different schedules (Adam is hardcoded right now).
+* Allowing for different kinds of optimization algorithms and different schedulers (Adam is hardcoded right now).
 * Different feature extractor models like BERT, ELECTRA, etc.

 # References